Starting The Journey

 Application

 We accept a limited number of new students.
-Click below to complete the application and we will contact you.
+Click below to complete the application only when you feel you are ready to begin.
+We we will contact you after we receive your application.

 Students must be 18 or over.

-Greenwood Sensei was recently discussed the spirit, nature and purpose of aikido in an Aikido Journal podcast by Josh Gold, Executive Editor of Aikido Journal.
+Greenwood Sensei discusses the spirit, nature and purpose of aikido here in an Aikido Journal podcast by Josh Gold, Executive Editor of Aikido Journal.
 The interview also appears in written form.
 Part one is Don’t Cut the Person with your Sword: Philip Greenwood on Nishio and Aikido Philosophy.
 Part two is A True Aiki Swordsman: Philip Greenwood on Shoji Nishio.
-Greenwood Sensei was also interviewed recently on the Modern Aikidoist Podcast.
+Greenwood Sensei was also interviewed on the Modern Aikidoist Podcast.

 Class Schedule